Mikeymac02/PiFrame/README.md

 ## Getting Started

 This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow this tutorial.

 ### Setting up Google API Access

-The project requires a google api account to access your google photos account.
+The project requires a Google API account to access your google photos account.
 The next steps are how to correctly set up your api account and project.

 <br />
 <div align="left">